prajapatikeval/Split-Merge-PDF/README.md

 # Split-Merge-PDF

-A Simple GUI based template using tkinter module in python, and the template is to merge two pdf and split one pdf with the help og pypdf module in python
+A Simple GUI based template using tkinter module in python, and the template is to merge two pdf and split one pdf with the help of pypdf module in python

 ## Main Page :